microsoft/pxt-adafruit/docs/lessons/teach.md

 # Teach Blocks

-Overview of lesson instructions for the BBC micro:bit.
+Overview of lesson instructions for the @boardname@.

 ### @short Teach